October 1, 2017 was the deadline to comply with the occupational health and safety Working at Heights training regulations.

 1. Make sure that the training provider you choose uses an approved training program.

-3. Keep training records to include:
+3. Retain copies of training records and ensure to include:

 a.
 Worker’s name